-Staff finds the project to be consistent with the above findings as the project is consistent with the certified Environmental Impact Report and meets all development standards in the Peery Park Development Code and Sunnyvale Municipal Code.
+Staff finds the project, subject to the recommended Conditions of Approval, to be consistent with the above findings as the project is consistent with the certified Environmental Impact Report and meets all development standards in the Peery Park Development Code and Sunnyvale Municipal Code.
 The architectural design of the project includes high quality materials and interesting form and complies with applicable guidelines for the Peery Park Specific Plan area.
-Site improvements and increased landscaping as well as the preservation of mature redwood trees near the street frontages complement the building design and provide for a much-improved streetscape and pedestrian experience.
+Site improvements and increased landscaping as well as the preservation of mature redwood trees near the street frontages complement the building design and provide for much-improved streetscape and pedestrian experience.
 The project will also be subject to Transportation Demand Management Plan trip reduction standards required in the PPSP.